Faizan Haq is a professor for several courses at Buffalo State College and at the University at Buffalo.

 ii.
 Organizational Communication (SPC 407)

-Theory and practice of communication within task-oriented organizations; focus on the interaction of structure, behavior, and message; role of communication in organizational change.
+Theory and practice of communication within task-oriented organizations; focus on the interaction of structure, behavior, and message; the role of communication in organizational change.

 iii.
 International Communication (COM 310)